wp-plugins/wp-header-footer-log/readme.txt

 * Nothing is written into space disk.
 * Nothing is written into wp_option database table.
 == Upgrade Notice ==
-= 2014.0311.0133 =
+= 2014.0610.0410 =
-* Major Release Refresh [STABLE] Reloaded Plugin and Cooding Refresh - Since (6 years) 2008 ...
+* Major Release [STABLE] New Class Constructor for Functions Isolation and Prioritization Plugin Loading (testers wanted) - Since (6 years) 2008 ...
 Only For Developers!
-= 2013.0218.0933 =
-* Release [STABLE] Assign Security Key Tag to Plugin Info Text Log.
-= 2013.0217.1138 =
-Release [STABLE] Introducing Security Key Tag Support.
-= 2009.1208.2009 =
-Release [STABLE] Insert and Show Informational Text on Header and Footer when Plugin is Activated.
+Preemptive Support for Future WordPress Version 4.0+ and 4.1+
 == Arbitrary Section ==
 You may provide arbitrary sections, in the same format as the ones above.
 This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
 Arbitrary sections will be shown below the built-in sections outlined above.
 = License =